publicglass/publicglass.org/source/rentals.html.md

 ## Lockers & Studio Space

 Anyone can rent one or more lockers on the premises, (as available,) at the cost of $130 each per year.
-To sign up for a locker, please call or [email us](mailto:operations@publicglass.org?subject=Lockers).
-Then just come in with the lock of your choice to claim it!
+To sign up for a locker, please call or [email us](mailto:operations@publicglass.org?subject=Lockers) and we'll get you all set up.

 Dedicated studio space is also available for special projects or to rent on a month-to-month basis; [please contact us](mailto:operations@publicglass.org?subject=Studio%20Space) regarding your intent to determine availability and discuss rates.